|Guide||♦||29 Triplogs||Active Topic|

-Winter Cabin Trail descends gradually through Ponderosa pine, Gambel oak, and juniper trees with many shaded areas for about a mile and a half to the historic Winter Cabin.
-Winter Cabin Spring, which normally runs all year is located in the creek behind the cabin and about 30 feet down stream on the other side of the creek.
-A camp site is located near the cabin.
-At the cabin you can connect with Hog Hill Trail and Kelsey Winter Trail, or you can continue on Winter Cabin Trail in a southwest direction as the trail descends about 1,500 feet of elevation in 5 miles through chaparral type of vegetation and a partially shaded canyon to Sycamore Creek.
+Winter Cabin Trail descends gradually through Ponderosa Pine, Gambel Oak, and juniper trees with many shaded areas for about a mile and a half to the historic Winter Cabin.
+Winter Cabin Spring, which normally runs all year, is located in the creek behind the cabin and about 30 feet downstream on the other side of the creek.
+A campsite is located near the cabin.
+At the cabin, you can connect with Hog Hill Trail #133 and Kelsey Springs Trail #3, or you can continue on Winter Cabin Trail in a southwest direction as the trail descends about 1,500 feet of elevation in 5 miles through chaparral type of vegetation and a partially shaded canyon to Sycamore Creek.
 There is no water available in this area of Sycamore Creek.
-At Sycamore Creek you can connect with the Sycamore Trail which runs down stream along Sycamore Creek.
-Along the lower part of Winter Cabin Trail there is a short side hike to Ott Lake where water is unreliable.
+At Sycamore Creek, you can connect with the Sycamore Trail, which runs downstream along Sycamore Creek.
+Along the lower part of Winter Cabin Trail, there is a short side hike to Ott Lake, where water is unreliable.

 Sycamore System Trails - MAP

 Check out the Official Route and Triplogs.